ericoporto/ags-manual-wiki/StartingOff.md

 ## Starting off

-The tutorial is currently being updated for AGS 3.5 but should be sufficient to be followed as-is.
-Please be patient as all parts are updated.
-Follow the links below to run through it.

 - [Tutorial Part 1 - Creating the game](acintro1)
 - [Tutorial Part 2 - Creating your first room](acintro2)
 - [Tutorial Part 3 - Hotspots and events](acintro3)